DataFrames - Part 1

 There are 442 rows organised in 10 columns.

-To get an overview, let us extract the mean of each column using ‘describe’ and plot all means as a bar chart.
-The Matplotlib function to plot a bar chart is bar:
+In order o obtain an overview, let us extract the mean of each column using the describe and plot all means as a bar chart.
+The Matplotlib function to plot a bar chart is called bar:

 PYTHON